 12% of the US population has a thyroid disorder, and 60% don't know about it.
 To have overt hypothyroidism without treatment may make weight loss feel virtually impossible, despite how hard you hit the gym or how disciplined you eat.

-If you're worried about weight gain, talk with your doctor about taking a blood test to understand how your thyroid is functioning.
+If you're worried about weight gain, talk with your doctor about taking a thyroid blood test to understand how your thyroid is functioning.
 It's important to measure thyroid-stimulating hormone (TSH), free triiodothyronine (fT3), free thyroxine (fT4), and TPO antibodies.
-These four markers help you understand the big picture of what's happening with your thyroid function, and where specifically to make improvements.
+This complete thyroid panel help you understand the big picture of what's happening with your thyroid function, and where specifically to make improvements.